Harrix/Harrix-CodeStyle/Style-Git.md

 # Examples

 ```
-Delete unnecessary files.
+Delete unnecessary files

-Delete unnecessary lines in the code.
+Delete unnecessary lines in the code

 Style.
-Correction code.
+Correction code

 Fix bug with ...

-Modify some parts of the code.
+Modify some parts of the code

-Update the files on the new version.
+Update the files on the new version

-Modify README.md.
+Modify README.md

-Refactor code.
+Refactor code

 Modify.
-Here is a description of the code modifications.
+Here is a description of the code modifications

-Move files from folder '' to folder ''.
+Move files from folder '' to folder ''

-Rename files.
+Rename files
 ```